Inbound Spam Filtering Vs. Outbound Spam Filtering

 MailChannels Inbound Email Filtering utilises state-of-the-art anti-spam technologies to identify and block spam from entering inboxes.
 These technologies include locality-sensitive hashing, sender behavior analysis, heuristics, and testing for adherence to email standards such as DMARC.

 Our innovative DNS-based setup mechanism allows you to deploy thousands of domains without ever touching a server.
 Our globally distributed footprint and massive scale eliminates the potential for denial of service outage.

 With MailChannels Inbound Email Filtering, spam management per domain is simple and effective.
-Each mailbox user has their own login credentials where they can set their own spam policies and manage their whitelist and blacklist.
+Each mailbox user has their own login credentials where they can set their own spam policies and manage their whitelist and blocklist.
 Meanwhile, domain admins can set spam policies across the domain, without having visibility into the private details of individual users' messages.

 With our simple, user-friendly interface, a log of emails with a drop down menu displaying viewing options of all email, blocked, flagged, quarantined, queued and failed can be seen.
-Users can choose to see the emails that have been quarantined by MailChannels IQ™ and whitelist or blacklist the sender.
+Users can choose to see the emails that have been quarantined by MailChannels IQ™ and whitelist or blocklist the sender.